timescale/docs/self-hosted/configuration/configuration.md

 least 1 + number of databases in Postgres instance to use background workers.
 Default value is 8.

+### `timescaledb.bgw_scheduler_restart_time (int)`

+Scheduler restart time in seconds.
+If the scheduler encounters an error, it exits with an error code and restart after `timescaledb.bgw_scheduler_restart_time` seconds.
+Default value is 30 seconds.
+You can set this to a value between 1 and 3600 seconds.

 ### Distributed hypertables

 #### `timescaledb.hypertable_distributed_default (enum)`